CompuTec/computec-docs/processforce_versioned_docs/version-2.0/administrator-guide/installation/upgrade-to-ct-pf-10/upgrade.md

     - When the user is not using any other software (CompuTec WMS Server, CompuTec AppEngine, or any custom code) on the same machine, there is no need to have the CompuTec ProcessForce API installed.
     - However, if it is installed, it takes precedence (due to how the GAC works) on the API we deploy in the Lightweight Deployment package.
 If they are in different versions, CompuTec ProcessForce will not work.

-4. Install the CompuTec ProcessForce LD extension (click [here](./first-installation/extension.md) to see how to do it).
+4. Install the CompuTec ProcessForce LD extension (click [this link](/processforce_versioned_docs/version-2.0/administrator-guide/installation/first-installation/extension.md) to see how to do it).

 ---